 - Get logistics involved earlier in decisions about product design, packaging, and carton selection.
 These are all things that impact the ability to max out the cube of your trailers.
 What many companies don’t realize is that packaging is the smallest cost segment in the supply chain, comprising less than 10% of each supply chain dollar.
 In contrast, warehousing is about 25% of the cost and transportation 60% of the cost.
 So it makes sense to design packaging and to spec carton sizes with freight efficiency in mind.
 The marketers currently making these decisions won’t have this mindset.
-Most companies just don’t think about getting logistics people involved in packaging decisions.
+Most companies just don’t think about packaging optimization and the impact on freight rates.

 POTENTIAL SAVINGS: 10% when comparing the total cost of packaging, warehousing and transportation.

 - Outsource your transportation department.
 For smaller companies especially, freight management is not a core competency.
 Hiring, training and maintaining a transportation staff, and keeping up with systems requirements, can be expensive and time-consuming.
 Add to that hiring, managing and retaining a driver force.
 Outsourcing freight management transfers the financial burden of staffing and capital expenditures and also opens the door to innovative solutions that on-the-ball carriers should be suggesting.
 Also, carriers will simply operate more efficiently than you because they can buy things, like fuel, in bulk.
 If you own your own trucks, consider parking them and investigate outsourcing freight to outside experts.